khankuan/react-sheet/spec.md

   - Mousedown: Set selection to cell, set selecting true
   - Mouseover: Expand selection if selecting
   - Mouseup: Set selecting to false
-  - Tab: Set selection to first cell on right, from the top
-  - Enter: Set selection to first cell below, to the left
   - Esc: Set editing to false
 - `Selection`
   - ContextMenu